Welcome. If you’ve found my website, it’s probably because you feel you might need some help in addressing difficulties or challenges in your life.

 Sometimes counsellors, healthcare professionals, carers, parents are so busy caring for others that looking after themselves gets pushed way down the list.
 But whoever you are, if you’re exhausted, but feel guilty when you even think about prioritising your own wants and needs, then please get in touch.

-I’m an online counsellor and a face to face therapist in Edinburgh.
+I’m an online counsellor and a face to face therapist in Edinburgh and East Lothian.
 If you’re ready to take the first steps toward learning to like yourself a bit more, I can help you:

 - find ways of listening to your inner child;